ansible/awx/docs/docsite/rst/administration/scm-inv-source.rst

    single: inventory file importing
    single: inventory scripts; custom

-The controller allows you to choose an inventory file from source control, rather than creating one from scratch.
+AWX allows you to choose an inventory file from source control, rather than creating one from scratch.
 This function is the same as custom inventory scripts, except that the contents are obtained from source control instead of editing their contents browser.
 This means, the files are non-editable and as inventories are updated at the source, the inventories within the projects are also updated accordingly, including the ``group_vars`` and ``host_vars`` files or directory associated with them.
 SCM types can consume both inventory files and scripts, the overlap between inventory files and custom types in that both do scripts.

 Any imported hosts will have a description of "imported" by default.
 This can be overridden by setting the ``_awx_description`` variable on a given host.
 For example, if importing from a sourced .ini file, you could add the following host variables: